 A student awarded a graduate assistantship receives a financial stipend for services rendered in addition to a full or partial tuition scholarship.
 Graduate assistantship awards (UGA) are awarded to approximately 2000 full-time graduate students each year at the University of Cincinnati.
-Graduate assistants are also entitled to a discount at the University Bookstore and may be eligible for one of the two Graduate Assistant/Fellow Health Insurance Awards.
+Graduate assistants are also entitled to a discount at the UC Bookstores and may be eligible for one of the two Graduate Assistant/Fellow Health Insurance Awards.
 (See Graduate Assistant/Fellow Health Insurance Awards section.)

 A student who receives a graduate assistantship devotes effort to a combined program of formal study and assigned duties of teaching, research or administrative service that is designed to enhance their university education.
 The stipend received by the graduate assistant is in recognition of these services.
 Those with teaching duties are teaching assistants (TAs) and those with research duties are research assistants (RAs).
 During the appointment, the goal is to produce a graduate student who becomes a more learned, creative, and professional individual through formal instruction, interaction with faculty, research, and administrative experience.
 Any assignments that result from a graduate award should be consistent with the student’s academic pursuits.